JustBennnn/minecraftstats/README.md

 > Any stats that return hearts are measured in halves.

-An API key can be obtained by logging onto the Hypixel server, and typing `/api new`.
-After that, you can create an instance of the `OverallDuelStats` class and use the get functions to get the stats demonstrated in the example.
+The easiest way to retrieve stats is by creating an instance of the `OverallDuelStats` class and use the get functions to get the stats demonstrated in the example.

-The next example shows getting stats from an individual game mode.
+The next example shows getting stats from an individual game mode in the duels lobby.

 ```python
 print(ms.uhc_duel_functions) #all available functions for uhc duel stats